afshinamighi/Courses/basecamp/readme.md

 <hr />

+**Idea**: planning is part of the student activity in the last arch.
+Students provide their plan at the beginning of the week and based on that they study and provide the solution.

 ### Week13: Data Base.

 - **Concepts** : Given an already existing tables, students can extract data using simple sql queries *select x from T where C*.
 To do.